 - Has any histologically or cytologically confirmed advanced/metastatic solid tumor by pathology report and has received, or have been intolerant to all treatment known to confer clinical benefit.
 Solid tumors and lymphomas of any type are eligible for enrollment.
 For cutaneous T-cell lymphoma (CTCL), histopathological diagnosis should be confirmed in a skin biopsy representative of disease.

-- Have Stage III or Stage IV disease that is not surgically resectable.
+- Has Stage III or Stage IV disease that is not surgically resectable.
 Stage IIB (T3N0M0B0-1) CTCL participants are eligible.

 Arm 3 Participants: